tiprankstipranks

 Our financial success is influenced by the success of our customers, and the loss of a key customer could have a material adverse effect on our financial condition and results of operations.

 Much of our financial success is related to the ability of our customers, which include our retailer and distributor partners, to successfully market and sell our brands to consumers.
-If a customer fails to satisfy contractual obligations or otherwise meet our expectations, or experiences operational issues, it may be difficult to locate an acceptable alternative.
+If a customer fails to satisfy contractual obligations or meet our expectations, or experiences operational issues, it may be difficult to locate an acceptable alternative.
 Any disruption to these relationships may result in increased costs or loss of customers.
-In addition, there is no guarantee that a new customer will generate results that are more favorable than the terminated party.
+In addition, there is no guarantee a new customer will generate results that are more favorable than the terminated party.
 We face a risk that key customers may not increase their business with us as we expect or may significantly decrease their business with us or terminate our relationship.
-Although no single customer accounted for 10.0% or more of our total net sales during fiscal year 2024, our top ten customers made up 24.2% of total net sales.
+Although no single customer accounted for 10.0% or more of our total net sales during fiscal year 2025, our top ten customers made up 23.7% of total net sales.
 The failure to increase sales with our key customers would have a negative effect on our growth prospects, and any decrease or loss of these customers' business could result in a material decrease in our net sales and net income if we are unable to capture these sales through our DTC channel.
-Further, as of March 31, 2024, we have two customers that represent 31.2% of trade accounts receivable, net.
+Further, as of March 31, 2025, we have one customer that represents 13.6% of trade accounts receivable, net.
 Trade accounts receivable, net are typically unsecured and thus subject us to a risk that we will be unable to timely collect on amounts owed, which could affect our revenue and liquidity.
 Sales to our customers are on an order-by-order basis and may be cancelled or rescheduled by our customers.
-We rely on purchase order delivery dates as a key factor to forecast our sales and earnings, and if our customers postpone, reduce, or discontinue purchases from us, we could fail to meet our forecasted results.
-These risks have been exacerbated as our key customers are impacted by significant structural changes to the retail industry fueled by changing technology, consumer purchasing behavior, and economic conditions, as well as a shrinking retail footprint.
+We rely on purchase order delivery dates as a key factor in forecasting our sales and earnings, and if our customers postpone, reduce, or discontinue purchases from us, we could fail to meet our forecasted results.
+These risks have been exacerbated as our key customers are impacted by significant structural changes to the retail industry fueled by changing technology, consumer and wholesale partner purchasing behavior, and economic conditions, as well as a shrinking retail footprint.
 These trends have been, and may in the future be, intensified by a pandemic or other public health emergency.
 We may lose key customers if they fail to manage the effect of this rapidly changing retail environment.
 Any loss of one of these key customers, or a significant reduction in purchases from one of these customers, could result in a significant decline in sales, write-downs of excess inventory, or pressure to discount our products, any of which could have a material adverse effect on our financial condition or results of operations.
 Further, a key customer may dispose of their excess inventories to consumers or unauthorized sellers at significantly reduced prices, which may put pressure on us to reduce our prices to compete, or cause consumers to shift their purchasing decisions away from our authorized sellers entirely.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.